ineblom/phonebook/README.md

 creates a visual graph representation of these connections, allowing users to explore their place in the broader social network.

+This is the backend.
+A react native client can be found [here](https://www.github.com/ineblom/phonebook_client).

 ## Features

 - Interactive graph visualization of contact networks.
 Streaming in nodes as you explore.